SalomePlatform/adao/doc/en/ref_algorithm_ParticleSwarmOptimization.rst

 of a cost function :math:`J` by using an evolutionary strategy of particle swarm.
 It is a method that does not use the derivatives of the cost function.
-It is based on the evolution of a population (called a "swarm") of states (each state is called a "particle").
+It is based on the evolution of a population (called a "swarm") of states (each state is called a "particle" or an "insect").
 It falls in the same category than the :ref:`section_ref_algorithm_DerivativeFreeOptimization`, the :ref:`section_ref_algorithm_DifferentialEvolution` or the :ref:`section_ref_algorithm_TabuSearch`.